PoldeDalmau/2DPhysicsGameEngine/README.md

 ![circle polygon collision](https://github.com/PoldeDalmau/2DPhysicsGame/assets/73791685/4fe3fce7-b248-461e-9d51-27287a4165b9)

 500 white circles are initialized at rest.
 An extra red circle is initialized with a velocity.
 Quickly, we see that through collisions, the system begins to behave like an ideal gas.
-See the velocity (unitless) histogram at the bottom right.
+This is validated by the velocity (unitless) histogram at the bottom right converging to the Maxwell-Boltzmann distribution.

 ![ideal gas](https://github.com/PoldeDalmau/2DPhysicsGame/assets/73791685/20f82932-d901-44fb-bae7-c6cbd27b8f73)